 Your service is still pulled from major 4G LTE networks, but your phone can smartly switch between them as you move around.
 It can also intelligently use Wi-Fi when available to make calls and send texts.

 If you're wondering whether Fi is right for you, this is the guide to read.
 We've explained what it is, how it works, what it costs, and more.

 What is Google Fi?

 With a Google Fi plan, you'll get improved network coverage.
-Fi uses three carriers (T-Mobile, Sprint, and US Cellular) and Wi-Fi hotspots if available to ensure you always have the most reliable connection wherever possible.
+Fi uses two carriers (T-Mobile - which has since bought Sprint - and US Cellular) and Wi-Fi hotspots if available to ensure you always have the most reliable connection wherever possible.
 You just need to use Fi with a smartphone that's either "designed" for Fi or "compatible" with Fi.
 This can be an unlocked Android, Pixel, or even an iPhone.

 Beyond cellular and data coverage, Google Fi is all about streamlined billing.
 You pay one fee per month for unlimited talk and texting, plus a flat rate per gigabyte of data after that.
 There's also a level called "Bill Protection", which effectively caps your charges every month and therefore serves an unlimited plan.
 You can also do international data and calling with Fi, and there's no additional cost for data use or texting.

 Remember, Google Fi is about streamlined billing.
 So there are no hidden fees.
 Since launch, Fi has updated its offering with a number of new plans, and how much you pay depends on how many lines you're looking for.
 However, here's how a full breakdown of the costs you'll see in the lowest tier single line Fi plan: